 When you learn how to use GTMetrix's waterfall chart, you can spot treat your store's performance and see the biggest performance gains for the least amount of effort.

 Wrapping Up: Your Lightning-Fast Shopify Store

-You’ll quickly notice the difference in your store’s speed after you tackle a few of these.
+Improving ecommerce site performance takes time, but you’ll notice the difference in your store’s speed after you tackle a few of these.